Beau Kittredge

-Beau Kittredge is a semi-professional Ultimate player for the New York Empire of the American Ultimate Disc League (AUDL), author, illustrator, and mobile video game entrepreneur.
+Beau Kittredge is a former Ultimate player, author, illustrator, and mobile video game entrepreneur.
 He is considered to be one of the greatest Ultimate players of all time, noted for his top-end speed and athleticism.
-As of 2020, Kittredge has won one college title (three finals), six USA Ultimate club titles (nine finals), seven world championships, and five AUDL titles.
-He is popularly known for a video in which he jumped up over an opponent to catch the disc while playing with the University of Colorado.
+Kittredge won one college title (three finals), six USA Ultimate club titles (nine finals), seven world championships, and five AUDL titles.
+He also won the AUDL Most Valuable Player award twice.
+He is popularly known for a video in which he jumped over an opponent to catch the disc while playing with the University of Colorado.

 Personal life

-Kittredge was born in Fairbanks, Alaska in 1982.
-He then went to Lathrop High School before going to the University Of Colorado.
-He currently lives in Greenwich, Connecticut in a home provided by the New York Empire as a part of his contract.
+Kittredge was born in Fairbanks, Alaska.
+He attended Lathrop High School before going to the University Of Colorado.
+Beau is an author of five children's books and the founder of Snowsuit Studios, a company that develops mobile video games.
+He currently lives in Greenwich, Connecticut.

 Ultimate career

 Amateur Club

 Kittredge played Ultimate for University of Colorado Mamabird, winning one collegiate championship, before playing for club teams Johnny Bravo, Revolver, and PoNY, winning a total of six club titles.
 He has also played for the United States national team, winning two WFDF World Ultimate and Guts Championships and three World Games titles.
 He has two world championships representing Revolver in the Open division at the WFDF World Ultimate Club Championships.